 Most formal communications in the workplace are shared via email.
 However, there are other creative ways you can get your message out.
-Such as through a townhall, team/department meeting, internal message boards, SharePoint, Yammer, etc.
+Such as through a town hall, team/department meeting, internal message boards, SharePoint, Yammer, etc.

 Note: not all communications should be sent out or communicated by the Project Manager.
-Many times, it makes sense that the project sponsor or business owner communicate a change.
+Many times, it makes sense that the project sponsor or business owner communicates a change.
 I recommend tailoring the platforms you use to fit your project and organization.

 When should I start sending communications?

 I’ve never heard of anyone getting fired for over-communicating.
 You’ve probably heard the advice that it is always better to over-communicate than under-communicate.
 I prefer sharing high-level communications months before a change, then 4 – 6 weeks prior to the change, I strategically craft the messaging and increase the frequency to weekly.

 Communications should not stop once the change happens or when your project goes into production.
 You’ll want to keep your stakeholders engaged with post-change/go-live communications.
 Not planning for post-implementation communications can be detrimental to the change management progress you’ve made leading up to that point.
 Some post-change communications can include:

 - Post-go-live best practices